 A native of Brazil, Mestre Kiki da Bahia takes his name from the region where he was born - Bahia: the soul of Brazil and the birthplace of Capoeira.

-Founder of Ginga Associação de Capoeira USA, Mestre Kiki da Bahia is the protégé to one of the most important figures in Capoeira, Mestre Itapoan.
-He is a walking vessel of its immense culture and knowledge, who for over thirty years, has dedicated his life to the study and advancement of Capoeira.
+Founder of Ginga Associação de Capoeira USA, Mestre Kiki da Bahia is the protégé to one of the most important figures in Capoeira, Mestre Itapoan, a walking vessel of its immense culture and knowledge, who for over thirty years, has dedicated his life to the study and advancement of Capoeira.

-Mestre Kiki da Bahia began studying with his father and uncle at the age of 8 before formally training with Mestre Itapoan.
+Mestre Kiki da Bahia began studying with his father and uncle at the age of 8 before formally training with Mestre Itapoan as a teenager.
 Mestre Kiki's father, Mestre Nenei, studied Capoeira under Mestre Salario Minimo, who was also a student of Mestre Bimba.

 Mestre Kiki da Bahia is also a singer and master percussionist who, along with teaching Capoeira, represents Brazil's rich heritage touring with bands worldwide.

 While many groups have their own cord or belt systems (called, a sistema de cordãos).
 Ginga Associção de Capoeira follows the cord system set forth by the Associação Brasileiro de Professores da Capoeira (A.B.P.C).
 And though it is common in some groups to give natural colored belts or "cordão crua" to beginners, we do not.
 At Ginga Capoeira you must earn your first belt at your first belt ceremony or "batizado".
 Each belt progression requires a certain amount of time committed to your training, and the passing of an exam.